domporf/ct-scan-segmentation/README.md

 Volume comparison chart and statistical outputs available in results/.

 Note on Data Privacy
 Due to HIPAA regulations, CT angiography scan data is not included in this repository.
-Dummy or simulated data may be added for demonstration purposes.

 Author
 Dominic Millan Profit*